equinor/ert/docs/reference/configuration/keywords.rst

         **Note:** JOBNAME can be used as an alternative to ECLBASE.
 Note that if both are supplied, ECLBASE will be ignored, and the value provided by JOBNAME will be used.
+If none are supplied, the default jobname "JOB<IENS>" is used.

 .. _jobname:
 .. topic::  JOBNAME